Professor, Cinema and Television Arts

-Wenhwa Ts'ao, Cinema Art and Science professor, believes in stories and teaches students how to tell theirs.
+Wenhwa Ts'ao, Cinema and Television arts professor, believes in stories and teaches students how to tell theirs.

 Wenhwa Ts’ao, an award-winning filmmaker and professor in Columbia’s Cinema Art and Science program, has a slew of fascinating stories to tell, one of which is how she was introduced to film.